opensafely/documentation/docs/getting-started.md

 *moderately* sensitive, that is they may be released to the public after a careful review (and possible redaction).
 Line 18 says that there's one output file, which will be found at `output/descriptive.png`.
-5. Type `opensafely run run_all --force`.
+5. Type `opensafely run run_all --force-run-dependencies`.
 This should end by telling you a file containing the histogram has been created.
 Open it, and check it looks right.

 ## 4. Push your study to github, and watch the automated tests pass